Non-road engine: United States and Europe

 The rationale for establishing emission standards for non-road engines is that they are a significant source of pollution.
 The engines of on-road vehicles have advanced emission controls which are not found on those non-road engines.
 The non-road engines also emit air pollution particles at much higher rates.

 The emission standards are based on the engine classifications and vary in various jurisdictions.
 The main model regulations that are used by many countries are the United States Environmental Protection Agency through the section 213 of the Clean Air Act (42 U.S.C.
 7547) and the directive of the European Commission (the "mother" Directive 97/68/EC, the amendments Directive 2002/88/EC, Directive 2004/26/EC, Directive 2006/105/EC, Directive 2011/88/EU and the last amendment Directive 2012/46/EU).
 The directives cover diesel engines, spark-ignition engines, constant-speed engines, railcars, locomotives and inland waterway vessels.

 In Europe, the term "non-road mobile machinery" (NRMM) is used to clarify that the definition refers to non-road engines that are capable of self-propulsion.

+In the European Union, in 2023, the Commission and the Council proposed to harmonize road safety requirements to ease non-road mobile machinery (such as lawn mowers, harvesters or bulldozers) to circulate on public roads and replace local European union member states regulations.
+This would only apply to machine with maximum speed greater than 6 km/hour (around 4 miles per hour).
+Next legislative step would be in the European parliament.